Peter Jackson's interpretation of The Lord of the Rings: Characters flattened

-Tolkien scholars such as Wayne G. Hammond, Janet Brennan Croft and Carl Hostetter felt that many characters had not been depicted faithfully; they had essentially been flattened from complex, rounded characters with strengths and weaknesses to simple types or caricatures.
+Tolkien scholars such as Wayne G. Hammond, Janet Brennan Croft and Carl Hostetter felt that many characters had not been depicted faithfully: They had essentially been flattened from complex, rounded characters with strengths and weaknesses to simple types or caricatures.
 Croft called the film versions of Aragorn and Frodo "strangely diminished"; she noted that Hostetter described Aragorn as less noble, more full of angst, and Frodo more of a wimp.
 Using the critic Northrop Frye's literary modes, Croft described Tolkien's Aragorn as "the typical hero of romance, who is 'superior in degree to other men and his environment'", whereas Frodo is a hero of the high mimetic mode, superior to other men but not to his environment.
 She concluded that Jackson's screenplay aims at "Hollywood's lowest common denominator … the pathos of the low-mimetic mode and the irresistible power of the American … monomyth", allowing the audience to identify with the "lone redeemer, riding into town, … saving the day, and galloping off into the sunset", whereas Tolkien challenges his readers to "emulate timeless characters of a higher mode than ourselves".

+The independent scholars and publishers Anthony S. Burdge and Jessica Burke make use of Frye's classification of literary modes to argue that the film interpretation "fails miserably" in one of what they consider Tolkien's major achievements, to "[resurrect] images of the hero."
+Tolkien, they write, used his reading of legends about medieval heroes from Beowulf to King Arthur to create a cast of heroes (Aragorn, Faramir, Frodo, Sam... and perhaps, following Deborah Rogers, whom they cite, all the hobbits) who function at each of Frye's literary modes.
+Further, Jackson and the films' screenwriters, Philippa Boyens and Fran Walsh, in their view fail to grasp this theme; nor "how many of Tolkien's protagonists shift amongst the modes", indeed climbing steadily and heroically up "the ladder of Frye's modes".
+In short, they argue, Jackson effectively "flatten[s] Tolkien's heroes into one mode, thereby demoralizing and humiliating Tolkien's creation."
+Alongside this disastrous flattening of character, Burdge and Burke comment that by making the One Ring the incarnation of evil, its destruction means the end of all evil.
+Tolkien, they note, never implied anything so crude: Jackson and his team thus failed to grasp "the nuances and profundity of Tolkien's creation."
+The anti-heroes Saruman and Denethor are equally mishandled, and for the same reason, the subtlety of their intelligences and characters flattened, replaced by devices like "creating a pathetic need for tension between Denethor and Gandalf", while by elevating Saruman and lowering Gandalf, Jackson breaks Tolkien's careful balance of forces.